https://skyscanner.pxf.io/c/4123411/1099829/13416?associateid=AFF_TRA_19354_00001

 Mlini, a charming village just 7 km southeast of Dubrovnik, provides a tranquil retreat from the city’s hustle and bustle.

-This seaside haven features pristine pebble beaches, crystal-clear waters, and lush Mediterranean vegetation.
+This seaside haven features stunning pebble beaches, crystal-clear waters, and most importantly… less people.

 You can choose from a variety of accommodation types, including boutique hotels, private apartments, and family-run guesthouses.